QSLab-qishilu/Kinetic-Swift-Installation/README.md

 # Kinetic-Swift-Installation
-A tool to install Kinetic-Swift
+A tool to deploy Kinetic-Swift PACO nodes